Nicholas Tomlin

 nicholas_tomlin@berkeley.edu

-I'm a final-year PhD student in Berkeley EECS, where I am advised by Dan Klein and affiliated with Berkeley NLP and BAIR.
-I was previously funded by the NSF GRFP.
+I'm a PhD student in Berkeley EECS, where I am advised by Dan Klein and affiliated with Berkeley NLP and BAIR.
+My research is funded by FAR AI and the NSF GRFP.
 Before coming to Berkeley, I was an undergrad at Brown University, where I majored in math and linguistics and was advised by Ellie Pavlick.

-I am on the job market for academic and industry positions this upcoming year (2024-2025).
+I am on the job market for academic and industry positions this year (2024-2025).

-I'm broadly interested in natural language processing and machine learning.
-My primary lines of research involve building agents which use language to reason and communicate with humans.
+I'm broadly interested in natural language processing, with a focus on reasoning and multi-agent interaction.
+My primary line of research involves enabling language models to act rationally.
 I have worked on:

 -